navis-org/navis/docs/api.md

 | [`navis.transforms.AliasTransform`][] | {{ autosummary("navis.transforms.AliasTransform") }} |
 | [`navis.transforms.MovingLeastSquaresTransform`][] | {{ autosummary("navis.transforms.MovingLeastSquaresTransform") }} |

-The [`TemplateRegistry`][`navis.transforms.templates.TemplateRegistry`] keeps track of template brains, transforms and such:
+The [`TemplateRegistry`][navis.transforms.templates.TemplateRegistry] keeps track of template brains, transforms and such:

 | Class    | Description |
 |----------|-------------|
 | [`navis.transforms.templates.TemplateRegistry`][] | {{ autosummary("navis.transforms.templates.TemplateRegistry") }} |

 The relevant instance of this class is ``navis.transforms.registry``.
-So to register and use a new transform you would do something likethis:
+So to register and use a new transform you would look something like this:

 ``` python
 >>> transform = navis.transforms.AffineTransform(...)